-Though the 62nd place isn’t something to scoff at, we think Dalmatians are actually smarter than their ranking.
+Being 62nd place isn’t something to scoff at.
+However, we do think Dalmatians are actually smarter than their ranking.
 After all, measuring “canine intelligence” is a lot more complex than you’d think.
-Read on to learn the 3 types of dog intelligence and what actually makes these dogs smart.
+Read on to learn the 3 types of dog intelligence and what actually makes them smart.

 Table of Contents

-As we mentioned, Dalmatians scored in the “above average” category for dog intelligence.
-Although it may sound impressive, you may be wondering what was actually used to measure these dogs’ intelligence?
+Dalmatians scored in the “above average” class for dog intelligence.
+And although this may sound very impressive, you may be wondering how we came to this conclusion?

-Stanley Coren, renowned researcher and canine psychologist, is credited for developing the criteria and canine intelligence rankings used in this article.
+Stanley Coren, renowned researcher and canine psychologist, is largely credited for building the criteria and dog intelligence rankings used in this article.
 However, his research methods were met with plenty of criticism, as it only measured one aspect of dog intelligence.

 - The number of repetitions needed for a dog to learn a new command.
 Dogs with fewer repetitions needed were seen as “more intelligent” dogs.